Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 ## Smart contracts and addresses

-[BinancePool Implementation](https://bscscan.com/address/0x2ffd8a0dcedd44c583098de439242b801903bf6b) and [BinancePool Proxy](https://bscscan.com/address/0x66bea595aefd5a65799a920974b377ed20071118) — contracts on Binance Smart Chain where the user sends their initial staking or unstaking request.
+[BinancePool Implementation](https://bscscan.com/address/0x2ffd8a0dcedd44c583098de439242b801903bf6b) and [BinancePool Proxy](https://bscscan.com/address/0x66bea595aefd5a65799a920974b377ed20071118) — contracts on BNB Chain where the user sends their initial staking or unstaking request.

-[aBNBb Proxy](https://bscscan.com/address/0xBb1Aa6e59E5163D8722a122cd66EBA614b59df0d) — contract on Binance Smart Chain that mints or burns aBNBb tokens for the user in 1:1 rate with the staked amount.
+[aBNBb Proxy](https://bscscan.com/address/0xBb1Aa6e59E5163D8722a122cd66EBA614b59df0d) — contract on BNB Chain that mints or burns aBNBb tokens for the user in 1:1 rate with the staked amount.
 All interactions go through the Proxy part.

-[aBNBc Proxy](https://bscscan.com/address/0xE85aFCcDaFBE7F2B096f268e31ccE3da8dA2990A) — contract on Binance Smart Chain that mints or burns aBNBc tokens for the user.
+[aBNBc Proxy](https://bscscan.com/address/0xE85aFCcDaFBE7F2B096f268e31ccE3da8dA2990A) — contract on BNB Chain that mints or burns aBNBc tokens for the user.
 All interactions go through the Proxy part.

-[TokenHub](https://bscscan.com/address/0x0000000000000000000000000000000000001004) — contract on Binance Smart Chain that makes cross-chain transfers between Binance Smart Chain and Binance Chain.
+[TokenHub](https://bscscan.com/address/0x0000000000000000000000000000000000001004) — contract on BNB Chain that makes cross-chain transfers between BNB Chain and Binance Chain.

 [Intermediary address](https://explorer.binance.org/address/bnb1lyhlnk763duq48rmctftxlde6ax3htxkxnay3e)  — address of the BNB backend service on Binance Chain that: